embeddedinn/embeddedinn.github.io/_posts/2022-01-15-Docker101_for_embedded_systems_DevOps.md

 ## Docker 101 for embedded systems DevOps.

-I have been using docker for clean distributed builds for embedded systems for a while now.
+I started using docker back in 2016 and ever since, I have been using it in the context of embedded systems DevOps.
 This article condenses the learning so that someone starting afresh can get to speed quickly.
-I started using docker started back in 2016.
 You can read my article on bring-up a buildroot image on docker in the article [Docker: Scratching an itch to build from ground up](/articles/tutorial/docker-scratching-an-itch-to-build-from-ground-up/).

 I’ll first introduce some of the key concepts and commands, and then we will look at some docker for embedded systems DevOps use-cases.